 Very large doses of Suboxone can lead to an overdose, which occurs when the body cannot process the amount of the substance that’s been used.
 Symptoms of overdose include:

 - Pinpoint pupils.

 Not everyone who uses Suboxone on a long-term basis is addicted to the drug.
 In fact, when used as prescribed and under medical supervision, Suboxone does not generally lead to addiction.

 Many people recovering from an addiction to other opiates use Suboxone as a maintenance medication and taper their dosage as they are able to, without triggering a relapse into illicit drug use.
 Addiction occurs when an individual compulsively seeks out and uses Suboxone regardless of negative life consequences that result from such use.
 When used correctly, Suboxone should improve life circumstances, rather than causing additional struggles.

 How Long Does Suboxone Detox Take?

 Treatment for addiction to Suboxone typically begins with detox.
 This is the process of processing all addictive substances, such as drugs and alcohol, out of the body.
-In an individual has become physically dependent on Suboxone, the person will experience withdrawal symptoms when stopping use of the drug.
+If an individual has become physically dependent on Suboxone, they will experience withdrawal symptoms when stopping use of the drug.